Linuxfabrik/monitoring-plugins/check-plugins/gitlab-liveness/README.md

 **Compatibility:**

+* Cross-platform

+**Important Notes:**

 * GitLab 12.4 or later

-**Important Notes:**

 * The requesting client IP must be included in the GitLab monitoring allowlist.
 See [how to add IPs to the allowlist](https://docs.gitlab.com/ee/administration/monitoring/ip_allowlist.html).
 * This check is exempt from Rack Attack rate limiting.
 * GitLab Health Checks documentation: <https://docs.gitlab.com/ee/administration/monitoring/health_check.html>